mreider/am/agilemarkdown-project/regenerate-overview.md

 ## Potential solution

 Don't try and merge changes from the overview page, just regenerate it.
 This could result in a priority order change loss, but since there should be one product manager per backlog, and no engineers should change priority, it is fine.

+## Comments

+@falconandy I created a cron that runs am sync.
+The problem is that the project and archive pages (and maybe others) are being regenerated even when there are no changes and the modified date is causing git commits.
+Can you change so that we only regenerate if there is a change?